gpotet/software-design-training/instructions/iteration2.md

 ## Instructions

-Price calculation was already developed in `ProductsController#price`, but we feel that it's hard to add new rules.
+Price calculation was already developed in [ProductsController#price](../app/controllers/products_controller.rb), but we feel that it's hard to add new rules.
-All rules are covered by tests defined in `iteration_2_test.rb`, so we'll be able to refactor safely.
+All rules are covered by tests defined in [iteration_2_test.rb](../test/controllers/iteration_2_test.rb), so we'll be able to refactor safely.

 Let's refactor our pricing system and improve its design!